Washington, D.C. City Profile

 Parking Laws

-Even with an excellent network of public transportation (i.e. buses and the Metro), a great many people navigate the streets of Washington by car, which makes parking a premium.
-In addition to private parking garages, there are almost 17,000 metered parking spots in the District, some of which now have pay-by-phone parking meter options.
+Even with an excellent network of public transportation (i.e. Capital Bikeshare [CaBi], buses and the Metro), many people navigate the streets of Washington by car, which makes parking a premium.
+In addition to private parking garages, there are almost 17,000 metered parking spots in the District.
 All meters are enforced Monday-Saturday, and most of the free on-street parking is restricted to two hours.
-Also be aware that rush hour restrictions are strictly enforced between 7 and 9:30 a.m. and from 4 to 6:30 p.m.
-Best not to press your luck – some 50,000 cars a year are towed in DC.
+Also be aware that rush hour restrictions are strictly enforced between 7-9:30 a.m. and 4-6:30 p.m.
+It is best not to press your luck and understand Washington, D.C.’s street parking rules – some 50,000 cars a year are towed in D.C.

 Dog Laws